St. George's Bay (Newfoundland and Labrador)

 St. George's Bay - informally referred to as Bay St. George due to its French translation Baie St-George - is a large bay in the province of Newfoundland and Labrador, Canada.
 It is located on the west coast of the island of Newfoundland and comprises a sub-basin of the Gulf of St. Lawrence.
+The estimated population of the entire bay is 16,000, based on the demographic data of each community.

 The bay measures approximately 64 km wide at its mouth, between Cape Anguille in the south, and Cape St. George in the north.
 Its northern shore measures approximately 60 km in length from the head of the bay at Stephenville Crossing to Cape St. George, located at the western tip of the Port au Port Peninsula.
 The southern shore measures approximately 100 km from Stephenville Crossing to Cape Anguille.

 Communities along the shoreline of St. George's Bay include (from northwest to east to southwest):